-Relax on the sunny beaches of Zanzibar, safari in the breathtaking Serengeti plains & Ngorongoro Crater, spot the many flamingos in Lake Nakuru and finish off with trekking the hillsides of Uganda in search of the mountain gorillas and chimpanzee.
-This overland tour provides the best of East Africa in 26 safari-filled days.
+Relax on the sunny beaches of Zanzibar, safari in the breathtaking Serengeti plains & Ngorongoro Crater, spot the many flamingos at Lake Nakuru and finish off with trekking the hillsides of Uganda in search of the endangered mountain gorillas and chimpanzees.
+This adventure tour provides the best of East Africa in 26 safari-filled days.

 Day 1.
 Dar es Salaam to Stone Town, Zanzibar Highlights.
 Stone Town, Zanzibar, Tanzania.We depart Dar es Salaam early to board our ferry across to Zanzibar where we will spend our first night in the Capital Stone Town.
 Our time on the island is at leisure over the next 4 nights.
 The best way to see Stone Town is on foot; exploring the vast cobble stone streets and checking out the bazaars, old palaces and mosques.
 There is also an optional spice tour in the near by plantations where you can wow your senses with new scents and tastes.

 Day 2.
 Stone Town to Kendwa Beach, Zanizibar Highlights.
 Zanzibar, Northern Beaches, Tanzania.This morning we transfer from Stone Town to the northern beaches.
 We stay on Kendwa beach for the next 3 nights where you have free time to relax or take part in one of the many optional activities that offer exploration, fun and an insight to the Spice Island.